Sgsouham/ColourizationGAN/README.md

 ![Architecture](/images/1.png)

     As we can see, the architecture is denoted by several colour schemes and each colour scheme has different importance.
     - Yellow branch is a simple VGG network with no top layer
     - Small red boxes away from the main branches are modules consisting of Conv-BatchN-Relu blocks
     - Grey blocks are fc layers which extract the semantic meaning by classifying the classes.
     - Red blocks are again connected back to the main branch and is concatenated with the purple block.
     - the blue blocks are upsample conv blocks.

     These blocks make the colourization_block/generator block(please check the paper for more details)

     The other block is the discriminator block which is based on a simple Markovian Discriminator (PatchGan used in Image translations tasks).

+- Next up is with loss functions and the training.